General Builder - Buliding service including fosses septiques, new builds, extensions and... Find out more...

 Understand the paperwork required and the conditions which must be met prior to a French wedding ceremony...

 One of the couple getting married must have been resident in a commune in France for a minimum of one month prior to the civil marriage.
 The civil marriage must take place in that commune.
 If both parties have been resident for over 30 days in different communes, the application for the civil marriage may be made to the mairie (Town Hall) of either commune.
+It is also possible to get married in the commune where the parents of the couple getting married are living.

 The mairie should provide an explanatory brochure (in French) about the documents and certificates to be provided.
 Only original documents or authenticated photocopies will be accepted.
 Documents not in French should be translated by a sworn translator (traducteur assermenté).
 (Names of sworn translators are available from the mairie or local police station).